 Maybe you’ve already implemented an automated accounts receivable software, or maybe you’re still considering it.
 But the one thing that’s standing in your way is, “How do I get my customer’s to go paperless?”
 E-invoicing and using online payment portals are great and they get you paid faster, but if your customers aren’t using them it’s pretty useless.Most companies these days have gone paperless and the use of paper checks is declining, but there are still some companies that are hanging onto the Stone Age.
 With all of the savings you can benefit from by switching your customers to paperless, from postage to labor costs, it’s worth it to take a little time to try and talk them into it.

-Here are 6 easy ways to get customers to go paperless:
+Here are 6 easy ways to encourage customers to go paperless:

 You have to make their online experience easy.
 If your payment portal is difficult to find on your website, most people either won’t know the option is there or will give up trying to find it.
 Give them tools to use like graphs and charts.
 Make this experience so good they won’t want to go back to paper statements.